The64thGamer/cheeseepedia/content/transcriptions/smile-america-ptt-ad.md

 +++
 **Female Singer:**

-Smile America say “Chuck E. Cheese”
+Smile America say "Chuck E. Cheese"

-Smile America say “Chuck E. Cheese”
+Smile America say "Chuck E. Cheese"

 Food and games and all kinds of creatures

 For a taste of Pizza Time Theatre

-Smile America say “Chuck E. Cheese”!
+Smile America say "Chuck E. Cheese"!

 You can smile!